venetheo/Reproducibility-Project/README.md

 | CMN        | 0.4195 | 0.3346 | 0.4953 | 0.3592  |

-*Extension ConvMF* : Results attempting to reproduce the paper by Donghyun Kim et al.
+*Extension ConvMF* : Results attempting to reproduce the paper by Donghyun Kim et al (One of the papers, the work by Ferrari could not reproduce).

 *Dataset:MovieLens1M*
 | Method     | RMSE   |